xmunoz/sodapy/README.md

     >>> from sodapy import Socrata
     >>> client = Socrata("sandbox.demo.socrata.com", "FakeAppToken", username="fakeuser@somedomain.com", password="ndKS92mS01msjJKs")

 `username` and `password` are only required for creating or modifying data.
 An application token isn't strictly required (can be `None`), but queries executed from a client without an application token will be sujected to strict throttling limits.
+To create a bare-bones client:

+    >>> client = Socrata("sandbox.demo.socrata.com", None)

 ### get(dataset_identifier, content_type="json", **kwargs)